bryanwhiting/blog_deprecated/content/post/2017-06-20-blogdown-and-tranquilpeak-theme.md

 draft: no
 ---

-This blog will outline what I see as differences between Hugo and Jekyll, some benefits and drawbacks of using Netlify vs. GitHub pages to host, and how to launch the Hugo Trankquilpeak theme from scratch.
+This blog will outline what I see as differences between Hugo and Jekyll, some benefits and drawbacks of using Netlify vs. GitHub pages to host, and how to launch the Hugo Tranquilpeak theme from scratch.

 ## Why Hugo?